The Sting

 As Leela cautiously takes a couple of spoonfuls of space honey, she becomes drowsy and accidentally knocks over the jar of royal jelly (which she also kept from the mission) onto the couch.
 All of a sudden, the jelly begins to take some sort of solid form, eventually transforming into Fry, who is completely naked and covered in jelly, but apparently very much alive.
 Leela presents Fry to the others; after examining him, the Professor concludes that Fry's DNA was imprinted into the jelly when he fell into it, and that a new body was formed when the imprint merged with his DNA in the couch.
 Leela is relieved that everything can return to normal and that she no longer has to carry the burden of guilt for his death, until Fry tells her to wake up again; it turns out that Leela merely fell asleep again after eating the second spoonful.

 Leela realizes that she is comfortable in her dreams while her mind plays tricks on her when she's awake.
-This is evidenced when Leela hallucinates the crew into performing a musical number, which each member exploding after being stung by a bee.
-Afterwards, Leela decides to go out into space to find Fry's coffin; her plan is to retrieve Fry's corpse and keep it under her mattress to remind herself that he's really dead, which means dealing with her guilt again.
+This is evidenced when Leela hallucinates the crew performing a musical number, during which each member explodes after being stung by a bee.
+Afterward, Leela decides to go out into space to find Fry's coffin; her plan is to retrieve Fry's corpse and keep it under her mattress to remind herself that he's really dead, which means dealing with her guilt again.
 When she finds it, however, she wakes to find herself in her room once again, with the others' faces on the walls and floor, chanting the accusation that she killed Fry.
-After tearing the faces down like wallpaper, Leela finally believes that she is now insane.
+After tearing the faces down like wallpaper (and vacuuming up Bender's face, which is on the floor), Leela finally believes that she is now insane.

 She decides that she will take enough space honey to put her in the eternal sleep so that she can be in her dreams with Fry forever, as that is when she does not feel guilty.
 Just as she is about to take the final spoon, Fry's picture on her bedside table comes to life and tells her to fight her impulses, but Leela is so confused as to what to do that she breaks into tears.
 Fry continues to bolster her, saying that she's stronger than this.
 As Leela attempts to overcome her irresolution, a small space bee starts flying around the room.
 Leela throws the jar of space honey at it, causing it to turn into an entire swarm of smaller bees.
-With Leela hopelessly scared and confused, Fry admits his love for Leela and begs for her to wake up once more; when she does, she finds herself lying in a hospital bed, with Fry sitting beside her.
+With Leela hopelessly scared and confused, Fry admits his love for Leela and begs for her to wake up once more.
+Leela wails that she doesn't understand what Fry means.
+The scene then cuts to Fry at Leela's bedside in the hospital, crying and begging Leela to wake up.

-It turns out that when the sting of the baby queen went right through Fry's body, Leela caught all the poison in her seemingly mild wound, putting her into a coma that lasted for two weeks; it is clear now that Fry was not killed by the sting (he only needed a spleen transplant).
-Fry never left her side while she was unconscious and kept talking to her in the hope that a familiar voice would guide her back, which came to her in her "dreams".
-The final shot shows Leela and Fry hugging each other... they then tell each other that they need a shower.
+It turns out that when the sting of the baby queen went right through Fry's body and Leela caught all the poison in her seemingly mild wound, putting her into a coma that lasted for two weeks.
+Fry, after getting a new spleen from a man who liked to ride motorcycles, never left her side while she was unconscious and kept talking to her in the hope that a familiar voice would guide her back, which came to her in her "dreams".
+The final shot shows Leela and Fry hugging each other...they then tell each other that they need a shower.

 [edit] Additional Info